aperezm85/streamdeck-tado-v2-plugin/README.md

 ![What you can do](https://github.com/aperezm85/streamdeck-tado-v2-plugin/blob/main/dev.aperez.tado-plugin.sdPlugin/imgs/screenshots/Screenshot.png?raw=true)

 ### Known issues

+- Tado added a rate limit of 100 API calls per day, so I will not recommend to use this plugin until futher notice.

 - The auth screen appears more often that desired.
 Sometimes the plugin don't load correctly, but you can click other plugin on your SD configuration or restart it to fix it (working on an improvement)